1. Be Pro-ficient

 5. Try Sheer Delights

 Wonderfully relaxed and delightfully lacy, the popularity of a certain undergarment style is helping to dispel the myth that bras for the D+ cup set can’t be as feminine as their A/B sisters.
 “The bralette is definitely a big trend, and has an influence, too” says Izzo.
 Slowly but surely, femme-forward options for boobs of all sizes are busting into the market designed without sacrificing comfort for (sexy) style.
 “For those with a larger chest these styles are unlined and available with underwire for better support,” says Izzo.
-Another way to find an amazing large bust bralette match: look for cup-specific designs.
+Another way to find an amazing large-bust bralette match: look for cup-specific designs.
 “Wacoal now has styles with C/D cup sizes to offer good shaping and support,” says Koury.
-Also consider expanding your search to include gossamer demi style bras, they’re plentiful and an equally girly indulgence perfect for the next time you plan to treat yo’ shelf.
+Also consider expanding your search to include gossamer demi style bras, they’re plentiful and an equally girly indulgence.